 Each encounter seems to reveal a desperate person struggling with some traumatic past experience.
 As the Shadow Doctor – guided by some mystical insight – gets involved, apparently trivial remarks lead to unexpected revelations and – we have to assume – long-term resolutions.

-The narrative culminates in Doc’s talk at a lively, avant-garde church, led by an ex-drug addict.
+The narrative culminates in Doc’s talk at a lively, avant-garde church, which is led by an ex-drug addict.
 His puzzling central text, “Only the fire born understand blue . . .”, highlights this idea that undergoing a major crisis is a necessary prerequisite for spiritual maturity.

 Understandably, Jack questions this, “I don’t know what it means to crash and come back again … I’ve never been as far down, or as high up, as you.
 Do you think it matters?”
 To which Doc replies, “There’s no actual virtue in misery” and leaves it at that.